ivan200/PhotoBarcode/README.md

-.withCameraLockRotate(true)            //Lock rotate phone and orientation in camera activity (to avoid recreating view) .withErrorListener(ex->{showAlert()})  //Possibility to customize fatal exceptions occured .withMinorErrorHandler(printStackTrace)//Possibility to customize handler of non fatal exceptions
+.withCameraLockRotate(true)            //Lock rotate phone and orientation in camera activity (to avoid recreating view) .withErrorListener(ex->{showAlert()})  //Possibility to customize fatal exceptions occured .withMinorErrorHandler(printStackTrace)//Possibility to customize handler of non fatal exceptions .withCancelListener(Runnable)          //Called when back pressed in camera activity or dialog for request permission is cancelled
 ```

 Flags for picture mode: